mrshub/mrshub-website/_pages/datasets_contribute.md

 # What goes into the `SUBMISSION.md` file?

 We provide a template `SUBMISSION.md` file for your convenience [here](/assets/examplefiles/SUBMISSION.md).

-- **Name of the software**: The name of the dataset.
-(MANDATORY)
-- **Abstract**: A brief description of the dataset you contribute.
-(MANDATORY)
-- **Format**: The data formats used in your dataset (MANDATORY)
-- **Sequence**: The MRS sequence(s) used to acquire the dataset (MANDATORY)
-- **Credit**: Indicate how you would like to be credited for your data - for example, if a certain publication should be cited, or whether you would like to be acknowledged in publications using your data.
-(OPTIONAL)
-- **Contact**: A way you can be contacted, for example an e-mail address, the website of your lab, or your LinkedIn/Researchgate/Google Scholar page.
-(OPTIONAL)

 | Field | Mandatory? | Description |
 | ----  | ---------- | ----------- |